 Affecting 29% of the UK population, hay fever is typically a seasonal allergy.
-Known medically as allergic rhinitis, the condition occurs when the immune system fires chemicals calls histamines, which result in inflammation of the nasal passages.
+Known medically as allergic rhinitis, the condition occurs when the immune system fires chemicals called histamines, which result in inflammation of the nasal passages.
 This immune response also causes the indicative hay fever symptoms like sneezing, coughing, difficulty breathing from your nose, itchy, watery eyes and a general feeling of lethargy.

-One common treatment for hay fever is Cetirizine, a non- drowsy antihistamine which is commonly sold under the brand names Zirtek, Piriteze and Benadryl Allergy.
+One common treatment for hay fever is Cetirizine, a non-drowsy antihistamine which is commonly sold under the brand names Zirtek, Piriteze and Benadryl Allergy.
 It is available in the form of tablets, capsules and syrups.
 Cetirizine can help relieve hay fever symptoms, but it cannot prevent them from occurring in the first place.

 For many, Cetirizine is only taken when the pollen count is high and not every day.
 But this can make it difficult to determine how often you should take Cetirizine.
 Read on to find out how much you should take as well as other helpful tips on taking Cetirizine for hay fever.